tigerbeetle/tigerbeetle/README.md

 To build from source, clone the repo and run the install script.

+You will need POSIX userland, curl or wget, tar, and xz.

 ```bash
 $ git clone https://github.com/tigerbeetledb/tigerbeetle.git
 $ cd tigerbeetle